 But to use this strategy to grow your share-of-wallet and not just retain it, view it as an upsell suggestion.
 Your sales agents can make the upsell recommendation, or you can present the offer in the preferred channel of your customer.
 The suggestion should ideally be based on the buying behaviour of customers with a similar profile or transaction history and not just random recommendations.

 Your customer growth and engagement strategy should be based not only in psychology but also on data.
-If you're interested in using data analytics to inform your customer growth and engagement strategy, take a look at our infographic on building a data-driven loyalty or rewards programme.
+If you're interested in using data analytics to inform your customer growth and engagement strategy, take a look at our guide on using data analytics to inform your customer engagement strategy.